 Three years later, Branner's former student, Dr. Solon Shedd, '96, retired as Geologist of the State of Washington, and became the second curator of the library.
 His assistant, LeVern Cutler, took over the collection upon Dr. Shedd's death in 1938.
 With LeVern's departure for wartime duties, his wife, Kathryn Cutler, became librarian, serving for forty years.
 During her tenure (1939-1979) the library had been moved from its long-time location on the second floor of Geology Corner to its current location in the Mitchell building.
 Charlotte Derksen became the Head of the Branner Library and the Earth Sciences Bibliographer in 1980 and retained that position until her retirement in 2004.
 Julie Sweetkind-Singer took over as the Head of Branner Library in 2004.
 From 2005-2008, Samantha Teplitzky served as the Earth Sciences Bibliographer.
-Hannah Winkler became the Earth Sciences Librarian and Bibliographer from 2011 to 2016, with the role now being filled by Dr. Bridget Thrasher.
+Hannah Winkler served as the Earth Sciences Librarian and Bibliographer from 2011 to 2016, with the role now being filled by Dr. Bridget Thrasher.

 The Earth Sciences library over the years collected a substantial number of maps.
 These resources were managed by Michael Noga (1982-1986), Rich Soares (1986-1987) and Leilani Freund (1987-1988).
 The map collection nearly doubled in size after the Loma Prieta Earthquake in 1989.
 100,000 maps were added from Green Library's central map collection.
 These maps were not cataloged in Socrates, the online library catalog, but were listed in the accompanying card catalog.
 J.K.
 Herro, the first official map librarian (1988-1996), began the work of integrating the two collections, online and in reality.
 His successor, Jean Kan (1996-2000), and map bibliographer Phil Hoehn (1996-2000) continued to catalog the central map collection as well as the Stanford Geological Survey map and field notebook collection.

-The current GIS & Map Librarian, Julie Sweetkind-Singer (2000-present), and Assistant Map Librarian, Jane Ingalls (2000-present), continued the work of integrating Stanford's map resources by accepting the maps from the Hoover Library and East Asia collections in the summer of 2003.
+The current GIS & Map Librarian, Julie Sweetkind-Singer (2000-present), and Assistant Map Librarian, Wafaa Salaje-Neil (2016-present) continued the work of integrating Stanford's map resources by accepting the maps from the Hoover Library and East Asia collections in the summer of 2003.
 The past Assistant Map Librarian, Jane Ingalls (2000-2015), was instrumental in the integration of the Japanese Imperial maps from the East Asia Library.
-In 2011, G. Salim Mohammed was introduced as the new Digital and Rare Maps Librarian at Stanford University, curating the David Rumsey Map Collection slated to open in 2014.
+In 2011, G. Salim Mohammed was introduced as the new Digital and Rare Maps Librarian at Stanford University, curating the David Rumsey Map Collection, which opened in April 2016.
 This expansion has led to innovations in the digitizating of maps at Stanford.

 In addition to John Branner's original collection, the library has been made richer by the gifts of the following collections: Joseph Perrin Smith Malacology Collection, Montessus di Ballore Earthquake and Seismology Collection, the William R. Moran Geology and Map Collection and the Richard Jahns Collection.
 The current faculty have continued Branner's tradition of building up the library's collections with personal gifts of maps, books, and atlases.